Still Reigning: Recording and productionStill Reigning was recorded at the Augusta Civic Center in Augusta, Maine, on July 11, 2004, prior to the 2004 Ozzfest. A ten-man camera crew under the direction of Dean Karr was on hand to document the show, backstage action, and exclusive interviews inside the band's tour bus. The interview, "Slayer: In their own words", is a seventeen-minute piece which features the band talking about their early years, influences, writing lyrics, Lombardo's return, and the band's eventual retirement. At one point Lombardo rejected the possibility of a future "good-bye tour" for Slayer, and states if the band realize they have "lost a step" they will "call it a day".

 On September 30, 2006, Shirley issued a further statement claiming he had not been paid for his work, and had received threats and insults from people associated with the band: "I've just mixed a really wonderful band with one of the worst sounding recordings ever.
 It's kinda disgraceful that they won't spend anything on a decent recording!
 I won't say who, because last time I commented on a sloppy recording (on this page), they refused to pay me and I got all manner of threats and insults from people associated with the band, so I'd best be quiet!"

 The stage blood caused technical difficulties as it soaked the microphone, guitars, and cymbals, which according to Shirley sounded like "coffee mugs being tapped with a spoon".
 A review of the DVD observed that "If it wasn't for guitarist Jeff Hanneman being out of position and missing all of the blood, the guitar might have sounded pretty bad."
 Hanneman missed the initial downpour due to a technical problem with his guitar, and was deluged by a light shower when coming back on-stage.

 Shirley replaced thousands of cymbal and drum hits with those used on previous recordings; the process took several days to complete.
 After recording the DVD, the band used a sprinkler system with diluted water rather than a bucket with blood that was like tar when recording the DVD.
-King later remarked, "My guitar didn’t like it, that was the last time I played it," and he donated it to the Hard Rock Cafe after the show.
+King later remarked, "My guitar didn't like it, that was the last time I played it," and he donated it to the Hard Rock Cafe after the show.
 Vocalist Tom Araya felt the same and admitted; "It was messy.
 I couldn't play because the initial dump at the beginning of the song got all over me.
 I couldn't hold my pick.
 I was slapping my bass trying to get sound out of it."

+Reception

-ReceptionStill Reigning debuted on the Billboard DVD chart at number seven — selling 9,813 copies.
+Still Reigning debuted on the Billboard DVD chart at number seven — selling 9,813 copies.
 It became the band's second DVD to receive gold certification on July 20, 2005, after War at the Warfield, which received gold certification a year earlier for sales in excess of 50,000.
 The readers of Revolver magazine voted it "best live DVD" in 2005, making it the second consecutive year the band topped the category.